prjemian/punx/docs/source/source_code/cache.rst

 useful information.
 This file is maintained using the ``PyQt4.QtCore.QSettings`` class.  [#]_

-.. index: pickle file

-Additionally, the cache parses the definitions and maintains a ready-to-use version in a *pickle* [#]_ file.
-This optimization steps saves significant repetition when validating many files.

 There are two distinct cache directories:

 .. index: source cache